oxarbitrage/documentation/understanding_market_engine.md

 ## Settelement price

-Also known as feed price.
+Also known as medium feed price.

 ## Collateral